Cash flow statement: Everything you need to know for better financial management

 Positive cash flow

 A positive cash flow means that a company has more money coming in than going out over a given period.
 In theory, this is an ideal situation.
-Thanks to the surplus cash it generates (from its activities in particular), the company can reinvest this surplus to expand, decide to reward its shareholders or pay off its debts.
+Thanks to the surplus cash it generates, the company can reinvest this excess cash to expand, decide to reward its shareholders or pay off its debts.
 But bear in mind that a positive cash flow does not necessarily lead to profits.
 Your business can be profitable without having a positive cash flow, and you can have a positive cash flow without making a profit.

 Negative cash flow